Skip to content

 • T – forming part of a single property which includes another dwelling and may not be let separately from that other dwelling (annexes).

-If a an empty property does not meet any of the above criteria then, depending on how long it has been empty, it may be liable to addition charges – for more information see Long-term empty properties.
+If an empty property does not meet any of the above criteria then, depending on how long it has been empty, it may be liable to addition charges – for more information see Long-term empty properties.

 Important – tell us about a change of circumstances